saikiran0811/html-example-portfolio/README.md

 # html-example-portfolio
-A simple practice website made by using only html.
+A simple practice website made by using html only.